PositiveVibrations/ChatGPT-Timer/README.md

 ![ChatGPT Timer Logo](assets/github.png)

 ## About
 ChatGPT Timer is a Chrome extension designed to enhance your experience with ChatGPT by providing a handy timer feature.
-It allows users to set timers and get notified when it's time to use ChatGPT4, ensuring a more productive and organized interaction.
+It allows users to set timers and get notified when it's time to use ChatGPT4, ensuring a more productive and organized interaction with ChatGPT.

 ## Demo
 ![Demo](assets/demo.gif)